Ravath/MightyGeneratorPython/wordgenerator/README.md

   - Label : automatic __Label : Text__ formatting.
 - By default. the generated output is stacked in a variable buffer named "DEFAULT".
   The generated text can then be accessed with `generation.raw_text`
-  - CurrentVar Node : Changes the used buffer.
+  - SwitchVar Node : Changes the used buffer.
 If a buffer with the given name does not exist, it is created.
   - SetVar Node : Sets a value to a buffer whitout changing the used buffer.
 Erases previous value if any, and creates a buffer if didn't existed.
   - Define Node : If the associated buffer does not exist, changes context, and executes children in order to set the buffer.
 If the buffer is already set, does nothing.
 Usefull for managing variables that may be passed as arguments in input of the generation.